Simulate

 Returns:

-Generate Conversion Rate using the true conversion rates passed in the basic params in combination with noise parameters passed in this function.
+Generate Conversion Rate using the true conversion rates passed in the basic params with noise parameters passed in this function.

 Parameters: